antoniuslee/EKSWorkshop/readme.md

 IAM User that is used to initially create the cluster.
 If you use Cloud9, then ensure you go to
-> Preferences -> AWS Settings -> Turn off "AWS managed temporary credentials" and go to your Cloud9 terminal and run
+> Preferences -> AWS Settings -> Turn off "AWS managed temporary credentials" and back to your Cloud9 terminal and run
 ```bash
   aws configure
 ```